-We have spoken about how a Term Insurance Plan is a must have.
-But many a times the question arises as to which is a better investment option for coverage – A Joint Term plan or Two single Term plans?
+We have spoken about how a Term Insurance Plan is a must-have.
+But many times the question arises as to which is a better investment option for coverage – A Joint Term plan or Two single Term plans?

-A joint term insurance, on the other hand, is not for individuals but rather for married couples.
+Joint term insurance, on the other hand, is not for individuals but rather for married couples.
 Here, the sum assured is paid out when any one of the two policyholders passes away or after the expiration of the policy tenure lapses.
-Should both the insured persons pass away, the children or those nominated receive the claim amount as per the policy terms. .
+Should both the insured persons pass away, the children or those nominated receive the claim amount as per the policy terms.

 So, if you’re starting a family or already have one, the conundrum is to select between these two equally viable plans!

 As with all insurance policies, there’s no one-size-fits-all approach that will cater to everyone’s requirements.
 It is important to keep in mind that different individuals or families have different needs - they will make a decision that accords to their own ideas, aspirations, and standards of living.
 Keeping that in mind, here’s our attempt to giving concrete directions as to the paths that can be taken!